swedenconnect/ca-engine/README.md

 This interface is designed to match the JPA API for database storage, but could as easily be implemented by a file-based repository.

+#### multiple server deployment

+As of version 1.3.0 this library CARepository API supports running a CA services on multiple servers each providing a unified service with common certificate storage and revocation services.

+Synchronization of CA repository via a common database has been supported from the start.
+From 1.3.0 the revocation handling has been upgraded to issue CRL:s from a common CRL metadata source, sharing and synchronizing information about current CRL number and issue dates, ensuring that all collaborating servers will provide compatible revocation data at all times.

+For this purpose the old "DefaultCRLIssuer" has been deprecated and replaced by the SynchronizedCRLIssuer class.

 -----

 Copyright &copy; 2021-2022, [Myndigheten för digital förvaltning - Swedish Agency for Digital Government (DIGG)](http://www.digg.se).
 Licensed under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).